goatshriek/stumpless/docs/roadmap.md

    namespace named after the library itself.
 Renaming this function will give it a more meaningful name and also allow a cleaner namespace in the C++ bindings.
+ * [DEPRECATE] **entry and element destructor synonyms** Currently, there are two forms of the destructors for these two structures: one that destroys the object itself, and one that destroys the object and all of the ones that it contains.
+The former is named `destroy_..._only` while the latter is named `destroy_..._and_contents`.
+The latter has a synonym named simply `destroy`, which does not convey its behavior well.
+This alias will be deprecated, and removed in the next major release in order to prevent confusion and misuse of the two forms.
+ * [CHANGE] **Destructors no longer clear errors**
+   As destruction functions do not throw any errors by design, they should not clear the error flags.
+Clearing them can especially cause confusion in other language bindings, where the calling of the destructor is not explicit and may be difficult to track down.
  * [CHANGE] **Python language bindings to Wrapture instead of SWIG** The [Wrapture](https://github.com/goatshriek/wrapture) project is being built to provide clean, readable, and explicit language binding functionality